Emergent stability in complex network dynamics

 \textbf{ The stable functionality of networked systems is a hallmark of their natural ability to coordinate between their multiple interacting components.
-Yet, strikingly, real-world networks seem random and highly irregular, apparently lacking any design for stability.
-What then are the naturally emerging organizing principles of complex-system stability?
-Encoded within the system's stability matrix, the Jacobian, the answer is obscured by the scale and diversity of the relevant systems, their broad parameter space, and their nonlinear interaction mechanisms.
-To make advances, here we uncover emergent patterns in the structure of the Jacobian, rooted in the interplay between the network topology and the system's intrinsic nonlinear dynamics.
-These patterns help us analytically identify the few relevant control parameters that determine a system's dynamic stability.
-Complex systems, we find, exhibit discrete stability classes, from asymptotically unstable, where stability is unattainable, to sensitive, in which stability abides within a bounded range of the system's parameters.
-Most crucially, alongside these two classes, we uncover a third class, asymptotically stable, in which a sufficiently large and heterogeneous network acquires a guaranteed stability, independent of parameters, and therefore insensitive to external perturbation.
-Hence, two of the most ubiquitous characteristics of real-world networks - scale and heterogeneity - emerge as natural organizing principles to ensure stability in the face of changing environmental conditions. }
+Yet, real world networks often appear random and highly irregular, raising the question of what are the naturally emerging organizing principles of complex system stability.
+The answer is encoded within the system's stability matrix — the Jacobian — but is hard to retrieve, due to the scale and diversity of the relevant systems, their broad parameter space, and their nonlinear interaction dynamics.
+Here, we introduce the dynamic Jacobian ensemble, which allows us to systematically investigate the fixed-point dynamics of a range of relevant network-based models.
+Within this ensemble, we find that complex systems exhibit discrete stability classes.
+These range from asymptotically unstable, where stability is unattainable, to sensitive, in which stability abides within a bounded range of the system's parameters.
+Alongside these two classes, we uncover a third asymptotically stable class, in which a sufficiently large and heterogeneous network acquires a guaranteed stability, independent of its microscopic parameters and of external perturbation.
+Hence, in this ensemble, two of the most ubiquitous characteristics of real-world networks - scale and heterogeneity - emerge as natural organizing principles to ensure fixed-point stability in the face of changing environmental conditions.}